Average RV Prices With 20 New, Used & Rental Cost Examples

 - Turtleback Adventure: The Turtleback Adventure is a mid-range off-road camper with prices starting at around $20,000 for a new model.

-Small campers, also known as micro campers or mini campers, are compact and lightweight trailers that are designed to be towed by a car or SUV.
+Small campers, also known as micro campers or mini campers, are compact and lightweight trailers designed to be towed by a car or SUV.
 They are a great option for those who want to go camping without the hassle and expense of a larger RV.
 Here are some examples of small campers and their estimated costs:

 - Happier Camper HC1: The Happier Camper HC1 is a compact and customizable camper that starts at around $26,000 for a new model.